bocchino/SoftwareTools/README.md

 This is an implementation in C of the programs in the classic text [*Software Tools*](http://www.amazon.com/Software-Tools-Brian-W-Kernighan/dp/020103669X) by Brian W. Kernighan and P.J.
 Plauger (Addison-Wesley 1976).
-So far I have implemented the programs from the first two chapters.
+So far I have implemented the programs from the first three chapters, except for the programs that drive line printers.

 ## 2. Code Organization and Style ##